noud/chaturbate/jeffreyvels1994/Roll_The_Dice.md

 ## chat commands

 ```
-/lol        # to see the list of prizes \n";
+/lol        # to see the list of prizes
-/lol all    # to send the list to all viewers if you're a mod or the broadcaster\n";
+/lol all    # to send the list to all viewers if you're a mod or the broadcaster
 /winners    # to see a list of the last 20 winners
 ```